raymondberg/CodingWorkshops/problems/webdev/flask_trackcoder/README.md

 appear on the description of the task.

 Hint: Take a look at the example of Flask-WTF above.
-You'll also need to take a look at [how to do substring search](http://docs.peewee-orm.com/en/latest/peewee/query_operators.html?highlight=contains) usnig peewee.
+You'll also need to take a look at [how to do substring search](http://docs.peewee-orm.com/en/latest/peewee/query_operators.html?highlight=contains) using peewee.

 ## 1.13.
 Add a from to add new Task from the UI